 COMPETING INTERESTS DISCLAIMER:

-Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.
+Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper

 REFERENCES

 Abubakar, A., Ishak, M.Y., Aisyah, A.B., Uddin, M. K., & Ahmad, M.H.
 (2022).
 Assessing the suitability of oil palm (Elaeis guineensis) production in peninsular Malaysia based on soil, climate and land Use.
 Nature Environment and Pollution Technology, 21, 2141-2163, Doi.org/10.46488/nept.2022.v21i05.010.